 Did you know?

 Kansas lawmakers abolished its insanity defense in 1996 after the assassination attempt on Ronald Reagan when John Hinckley Jr. was found not guilty by reason of insanity.
-They adopted a narrow mens rea approach with determination of a ‘culpable mental state‘ while the defendant isn’t permitted their illness as a defense.
-Our prisons are forced to accommodate severely, mentally ill inmates, driving up the need for taxpayer dollars when already funded state hospitals could provide treatment for a duration determined by the courts.
+They adopted a narrow mens rea approach with determination of a ‘culpable mental state’ in K.S.A. § 21-5209 while the defendant isn’t permitted to work with their diagnosis in their defense.